This post is in partnership with Explore Cuisine. Recipe is my own

 When I first served it my husband was a bit skeptical as if we were cheating on our diet.
 It is so much like spaghetti but I handed him the box to read and we felt so good about our meal that night because it fits right in with how we are eating.
 We can have pasta again and not wait until our cheat night run to Italian restaurants.

-This recipe was literally thrown together with leftovers in my kitchen.
+This Edamame Spaghetti recipe was literally thrown together with leftovers in my kitchen.
 We are moving next week and living in transition until the home build is complete so I have to use up what we have in the fridge and freezer.
 It turned out delicious.
 The house LOVED it.
 Edamame is loaded with plant-based protein (25 grams per serving), fiber and iron.
 Explore Cuisine Organic Edamame Spaghetti is made from 100% organic ingredients and is vegan, gluten-free, non-GMO and kosher.
 Let’s get to the recipe!

 I had some green peppers I needed to use up so that is what I added to my recipe.
 It is nice to have a crunch with this dish so you can use any bell pepper and even some pine nuts or zucchini.
-I just sauted my peppers in some olive oil and garlic until cooked down a bit.
+I just sauted my peppers in some coconut oil and garlic until cooked down a bit.

 Tip: When cooking down spinach remember that spinach holds a lot of water.
 I used fresh spinach and rinsed.
 Then I drain and blot as much water out as possible.
 Cook down in olive oil.
 It just takes a moment or two so don’t overcook.
 Then I drizzle with some lemon juice and take it from the pan and lay it out on a paper towel lined cookie sheet and cool a tad before grabbing more paper towels to absorb the water still remaining in the cooked spinach.